Conscription in France: Nineteenth century

-Following the Napoleonic Wars, the restored Bourbon monarchy returned to its traditional reliance on long service volunteers plus some Swiss and German mercenary regiments.
+Following France's defeat in the Napoleonic Wars, the restored Bourbon monarchy returned to its traditional reliance on long service volunteers plus some Swiss and German mercenary regiments.
 Numbers were filled out through limited conscription by lot, the burden of which spared the middle and upper classes who could afford to purchase exemption through the employment of paid substitutes.
 This unequal system continued until the Franco-Prussian War of 1870.
 Under the Third Republic, the French Army became the "school of the nation" utilizing general military service following the Prussian model.
 Shorter periods of service, alternative hospital duties or other forms of exemption were however still permitted for certain categories such as student teachers and priests.
 It was not until 1905 that universal military service for a period of two years, without exception on any but medical grounds, was introduced.

 "Three Year Law" of 1913

 In 1913, France introduced a "Three Year Law" to extend the term of French military service to match the size of the Imperial German Army.
 France's population lagged significantly behind Germany in 1913; the population of mainland France was 40 million as opposed to Germany's 60 million.
 In contrast to Germany and Russia, who were able to offer exemptions or deferments to accommodate educational commitments or family circumstances, France required virtually all fit males of the appropriate age group to undertake full-time military service for three years from the age of 20.
 As part of the 1913 measures, a limited form of selective conscription was imposed on the Muslim population of Algeria, who had previously been required only to offer volunteers for service in the French Army.